vistadataproject/nodeVISTA/setupDocker/README.md

 * [More to Investigate and Work](#more-to-investigate-and-work)

-__Note__: Docker for nodeVISTA is in a subdirectory of the nodeVISTA git (and not in the VAM Docker git) as this Docker is largely a launcher for the dynamic building of an image as opposed to the executable assembly you find for _vicsServer_ or _Router_.
+__Note__: This docker replaces nodeVISTA's _vagrantFile_ installation and configuration procedure.
+Docker for nodeVISTA is in a subdirectory of the nodeVISTA git (and not in the VAM Docker git) as this Docker is largely a launcher for the dynamic building of an image as opposed to the executable assembly you find for _vicsServer_ or _Router_.

 ## Pull and Run the Docker Container